Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Cosmic variance of AGN

+where $L_{\mathrm{X}}$ is the intrinsic X-ray luminosity in units of $\mathrm{erg \ s^{-1}}$.
+Since the observable fraction of \citet{Merloni2014} is higher at the bright end and lower at the faint end than that of \citet{Shirakata2019}, the LFs with \citet{Merloni2014} (black dashed lines) are larger than our fiducial model at the bright end, and the trend reverses at magnitudes $-20 \lesssim \mathrm{M_{1450}} \lesssim -19$.
+Fig.~\ref{fig:LF_Euclid} shows that the faint end of the LF is sensitive to the observable fraction, which can be constrained by the new surveys with Euclid.

 The LSST camera on the Vera C. Rubin Observatory\footnote{\url{https://www.lsst.org/}} will discover a number of high-redshift quasars while exploring $18,000~\mathrm{deg}^2$ of the sky.
 In Fig.~\ref{fig:LF_LSST}, we present predictions for the AGN LF in the LSST {\it z}-band.
 We assume that the magnitude limit in the {\it z}-band is $26.1$, and adopt the proposed JWST area of $18,000~\mathrm{deg}^2$.
 As is clearly seen in this figure, the extremely large survey area and similar depth to the Euclid-deep survey will discover a large number of quasars up to $z\sim7$.
 LSST will clarify the shape of the AGN LF at rest-frame UV magnitudes of $\lesssim-20.5$ at $z\sim 6-7$.
 For quasars at $z> 7$, observations with the LSST {\it z}- and {\it y}-bands are affected by the absorption of the inter-galactic medium.
 Thus, to detect such high-redshift quasars, observations with near-IR filters on {\it JWST} and {\it Euclid} are effective ways.

-In Fig.~\ref{fig:cumLF_LSST}, we also show the expected angular number density of bright AGN for these three models in the case of the LSST.
-We predict that 54000--72000 (10800--18000) AGN -- depending on the model -- with rest-frame UV absolute magnitude brighter than $-20.5$ ($-21.0$) will be observed at $z=6.3$ (7) in the LSST survey.
+In Fig.~\ref{fig:LF_LSST}, we also plot the LFs with the observable fraction of \citet{Merloni2014}.
+Like Fig.~\ref{fig:LF_Euclid}, Fig.~\ref{fig:LF_LSST} shows that the LF is sensitive to the observable fraction, which can be constrained by the new surveys with LSST, especially, at $z\sim 7$.